 Transfer of the Branch Profit to Head Office

 Finally the balance on the branch account representing the profit of 57,750 is transferred to the profit and loss account of the business.

 |Profit and loss account||57,750|

 As can be seen the temporary branch account now has a nil balance ready for the branch accounting process to be repeated in the next accounting period.

 Branch accounting is useful when a business operates a series of distinct branches at different locations as it allows it to produce branch trading and profit and loss accounts and to determine the profitability and effectiveness of each branch.

-The operation of a single branch account is the easiest method to adopt when accounting for branch operations; however, there are a number of other branch accounting methods such as the final accounts or branch accounting stock and debtor system where multiple accounts are opened.
+The operation of a single branch account is the easiest method to adopt when accounting for branch operations; however, there are a number of other branch accounting methods such as the final accounts or branch accounting inventory and accounts receivable system where multiple accounts are opened.